Tips for parents and caregivers – preparing your child to return to school

 Page last reviewed: 04 March 2021

 This section of our guide on returning to school after the coronavirus lockdown includes practical advice for parents and caregivers relevant for when children and young people go back to face-to-face learning.

-You use when feeling stressed such as reconnecting with friends before returning, doing regular exercise or using breathing techniques.
-If it applies, you could share your own worries and feelings about the current situation and coping strategies you are using to manage these feelings.
+You use when feeling stressed such as speaking with friends or family, doing regular exercise or using breathing techniques.
+If you feel comfortable, you could share your own worries and feelings about the current situation and coping strategies you are using to manage these feelings.
 Acknowledge that it’s normal to feel anxious about going back to school – try sharing an example of a time you’ve felt anxious about going into a new situation.

 Make yourself available as much as possible

 Children may want to come and “debrief” but maybe not when you expect.
 Create space for talking in different ways, such as going on a walk together or baking together – there may be less pressure in these circumstances than when sitting face-to-face.
 Check in with them periodically.
 Don’t assume they’re ok because they seem it.
 Ask the young person how things are going.
 Ask them questions like: what have they enjoyed about being back?
 Any worries or challenges?

 It might be helpful to talk with your child about the things they have enjoyed during the pandemic and what they may be looking forward to, like their favourite shop reopening, seeing friends in the park or getting ice cream from their favourite café.